aureliojargas/txt2regex/README.md

 Shell Script 100% written with Bash builtin commands.
 No compilation or extra commands are needed, just download it and run.

+See [cmdline.md](cmdline.md) for a complete list of all the available command line options and examples on using them.

 ## Install and run